brightzonedev/react-plasma-table/README.md

   /* === You'll have access to the event in case you need it
          You'll have access to the entier row object You'll have access to the index of the row starting with 0 === */
-  // You're row click handling logic here
+  // Your row click handling logic here
 };

 const App = () => (